Export Control and Economic Sanctions Compliance Policy

 - Apply for export licenses, commodity jurisdiction and commodity classification requests.

 - Conduct restricted party screenings of visa applicants, persons associated with export controlled research and others as needed to verify that entities and individuals are not restricted parties or specially designated nationals.

-- Provide assistance to other departments conducting restricted party screenings to determine status of possible matches.
+- Provide assistance to other departments conducting export control classifications and restricted party screenings.

 - Advise and assist with record keeping for export controlled activities at the University.